Sex hormones and bones

 These treatments are only available from GPs or consultants.

 Lifestyle factors too can influence your bone health.
 A well-balanced helthy diet with enough calcium is important as well as, adequate vitamin D. Weight bearing and resistance exercise too, is important in antaining healthy bones so it's helpful if you can find a variety of sports activities or exercise that you can enjoy on a regular basis.

 For more information on a healthy living for strong bones and osteoporosis drug treatments read the 'All about osteoporosis and bone health' book from the charity or see our website.

 Tel: 01527 894838

-Advice and support for transsexual and transgender people, and for their partners, families, carers, and allied professionals and employers.
+Advice and support for trans people, and for their partners, families, carers, and allied professionals and employers.

 Gender Identity Research and Education Society (GIRES)

 Tel: 01372 801554